 Series: The Amarna Princesses #1

 Tey always knew she was different.
 She didn’t grow up wanting the same things as the other girls.
-Her father has surreptitiously trained her as a soldier and she has waited for an opportunity to use her illicit skills.
+The only thing she ever wanted was to be a soldier like her father.

 But Tey gets more than she bargained for.
 One of the sisters is too young to understand why she must be sent away.
 She doesn’t want to go and she has a powerful magic that will endanger them all.